Vyral/base-template/_posts/2019-09-30-discussing-the-barriers-facing-the-kauai-housing-sector.md

 {% include youtube.html %}

 Here on Kaua'i, **we currently have just over 31,000 housing units,** and 63% of them are owner-occupied, meaning 38% of our homeowners are from the mainland (1% are owned by foreign investors).
-Mainland homeowners account for 50% of home values, while 65% of our sales come from locally-owned homes, accounting for 49% of home values.
+Mainland homeowners account for 50% of home values, while 65% of our sales come from locally owned homes, accounting for 49% of home values.

 The population of Kaua'i has increased from 67,000 in 2010 to 72,000 according to last year’s census.
 Interestingly enough, according to Paul Brubaker from EZ Economics, **our current domestic migration is negative;** that means we have more people leaving the island than we have coming in.
 Housing affordability is a key part of that trend.